Cancer Research UK logo.

 Referral to a specialist for acute lymphoblastic leukaemia (ALL)

-Your GP should arrange for you to have a blood test or see a blood specialist if you have symptoms that could be due to acute lymphoblastic leukaemia (ALL).
-You usually see a haematologist.
-This is a doctor that specialises in treating blood conditions, including leukaemia.
+Your GP should refer you for a blood test or see a blood specialist if you have symptoms that could be due to acute lymphoblastic leukaemia (ALL).
+This might be an urgent referral.

 Seeing your GP